-Weather conditions. - Temperature in spring were warmer than normal.
-Air temperature averaged -1.07°C between 20 May and 20 June (1.21°C above normal), which corresponds to the period of goose arrival and egg-laying, and 1.67°C (0.35°C above normal) during 1-15 June, the normal pre-laying and laying period.
-Furthermore, the snow pack was very thin at the end of winter as snow depth on 1 June was only 10 cm, among the lowest values recorded (Fig. 2).
-The combination of warm temperature and thin snow pack resulted in one of the earliest snow-melt on record on Bylot Island.
-From early May to mid July, weather was exceptionally good with lots of sunshine and warm temperature (only 20 mm of rain fell during this period).
-In contrast, the second part of the summer was cool, cloudy and wet.
-From 15 to 31 July, 86 mm of rain fell and 41 mm from 1-20 August, the highest precipitation on record since 1995.
+Weather conditions. - Temperature in spring was warmer than normal.
+Air temperature averaged 1.07°C between 20 May and 20 June (1.13°C above normal), which corresponds to the period of goose arrival and egg-laying, and 1.67°C (0.32°C above normal) during 1-15 June, the normal pre-laying and laying period.
+Despite a normal snow pack at the end of winter (snow depth was 26 cm on 1 June), snowmelt was rapid due to the warm conditions and thus snow disappeared early, similar to last year (Fig. 2).
+From early June to late August, weather was exceptionally good with lots of sunshine and warm temperature.
+Except for a few short spells of rain, it was one of the driest summers on record (cumulative rain, June: 12.5 mm, July: 27 mm, August: 25 mm; all below the long-term average).

-Goose arrival and nesting activity. - The number of geese counted on the hills surrounding the Base-camp Valley (usually the first area used by geese upon arrival) increased from 24 pairs on 31 May to a peak of 77 pairs on 3 June, which is very low compared to other years (Fig. 3).
-However, by the time geese started to appear on Bylot Island, most of the lowland areas were already free of snow (an unusual situation) and geese proceeded immediately to the nesting areas.
-Therefore, these low counts reflect the large amount of habitat available to geese upon arrival and their rapid dispersal to these areas rather than a delayed arrival of birds, as observed in some years.
+Goose arrival and nesting activity. - The number of geese counted on the hills surrounding the Base-camp Valley (usually the first area used by geese upon arrival) increased from 16 pairs on 31 May to a peak of 219 pairs on 13 June, a moderately high number but nonetheless one of the highest numbers recorded over the past few years (Fig. 3).
+The subsequent decline in goose numbers was due to the movements of geese to the nesting colony, away from the Base-camp Valley.
+The chronology of arrival of geese was therefore normal this year.

-Median egg-laying date was 10 June, which is earlier than the long-term average and considerably earlier than in 2007 (Table 1).
-Geese nested early because all nesting habitats were already snow-free when they arrived.
-Nest density in the colony was higher than last year (4.3 nests/ha vs 3.0 nest/ha in 2007) and above the long-term average.
-A visual aerial survey of the Camp-2 area during incubation also indicated that the spread of the colony was larger than in previous years.
-Twenty-three nests were found at the Base-camp Valley (predominantly a brood-rearing area) compared to none in 2007.
-Overall, average clutch size was 4.10, the highest value reported in over 10 years (Table 1).
+Median egg-laying date in the colony was 12 June, which is the long-term average egglaying date on Bylot Island (Table 1).
+Nest density in the colony was slightly lower than last year (4.17 nests/ha vs. 4.34 nest/ha in 2008) but still above the long-term average.
+Only 3 nests were found at the Base-camp Valley (predominantly a brood-rearing area) compared to 23 in 2008.
+Overall, average clutch size was 3.38 which is lower than the long-term average (Table 1).

 Nesting success of geese. - Nesting success (proportion of nests hatching at least one egg) was high this year (74%, a value well above the long-term average, Table 1).
-Activity of predators at goose nests, especially Arctic Foxes, was similar to 2007.
-During nesting and brood-rearing, 448 neck-collared birds were sighted, a number higher than last year (345).
-Peak hatch was on 6 July, which is earlier than the long-term average (Table 1).
-We tagged 2446 goslings in nests at hatch, 55 in the Base-camp Valley and 2391 in the Camp-2 area.
-Overall, nesting conditions of geese in 2008 were therefore excellent.
+Activity of Arctic Foxes around goose nests was relatively low but Parasitic Jaegers were more active than in previous years.
+During nesting and brood-rearing, 399 neck-collared birds were sighted, a number slightly lower than last year (448).
+Peak hatch was on 9 July, which is again the long-term average (Table 1).
+We tagged 2437 goslings in nests at hatch, all in the Camp-2 area.
+Overall, nesting conditions of geese in 2009 were therefore good.

-Density of broods. - In 2008, the density of goose faeces at the end of the summer in wet meadows of the Base-camp Valley was surprisingly low $(4.5 \pm 1.1 \text{ [SE] faeces/m}^2, \text{ Fig. 4})$ compared to other years (Fig. 4).
-Accumulation of faeces started early in July, probably a consequence of the early nesting of geese this year, but increased relatively slowly afterward, especially in late summer.
-This low level of use of wet meadows by broods near our Base-Camp may be partly due to the extensive flooding of polygons that prevailed in late July and throughout August due to record precipitation.
-Faeces density at the end of the summer was higher at Dufour Point, another brood-rearing area ( $6.6 \pm 1.6 \text{ faeces/m}^2$ ; no data in 2007) as well as in the wet meadows of the nesting colony at Camp-2 ( $6.1 \pm 1.4 \text{ faeces/m}^2$ vs. $4.1 \pm 0.9$ in 2007).
+Density of broods. - In 2009, the density of goose faeces at the end of the summer in wet meadows of the Base-camp Valley was low $(3.0 \pm 0.6 \text{ [SE] faeces/m}^2, \text{ Fig. 4})$ for the third consecutive year (Fig. 4).
+Accumulation of faeces was delayed; it started in late July and was moderate in August.
+Faeces density at the end of the summer was also low in the wet meadows of the nesting colony at Camp-2 (1.4 ± 0.1 faeces/m2 vs. 6.1 ± 1.4 in 2008).
+These apparently low levels of use are difficult to explain considering the good reproductive effort of geese, which lead to a good production of young at the end of the summer (see below), and good weather that prevailed during most of the summer.